How Fit Lovas went from a local gym to a global fitness movement for women, with the help of Google My Business

-To keep their “pack” together and attract new Lovas, Mavi, Monse and Berta updated their Google My Business page to advertise that they were now offering online courses exclusively.
+To keep their “pack” together and attract new Lovas, Mavi, Monse and Berta updated their Google Business Profile page to advertise that they were now offering online courses exclusively.
 “We’ve had to adjust quickly,” admits Mavi, “but our online service has allowed us to keep growing thanks to women all around the world.”

 Global growth fuelled by the pandemic

-As well as keeping their Google My Business page up to date, Fit Lovas uses social media to promote their new online business model.
+As well as keeping their Business Profile page up to date, Fit Lovas uses social media to promote their new online business model.
 Working with new Lovas across the globe, Fit Lovas has watched its membership numbers grow.
 In fact, the traffic coming to their website via their Business Profile has more than doubled between February 2020 and January 2021.

 “It’s incredible!” says Mavi.
 “We’ve got Lovas in Spain, France, the UK, the Netherlands, Germany, Belgium, Switzerland, Norway, Ecuador, Mexico, Argentina, Chile, Colombia, Portugal and Italy – it’s a big opportunity.”
 The success of their initiative to offer online courses exceeded expectations; now they have around 150 online users and 100 in-person members.

-Since launching its online platform, Fit Lovas has seen visits to its Google My Business page increase by almost 600%, and the number of applications coming in directly through Google My Business has risen by 81%.
+Since launching its online platform, Fit Lovas has seen visits to its Google Business Profile page increase by almost 600%, and the number of applications coming in directly through Google My Business has risen by 81%.

 The pandemic has also pushed the team to find new solutions, such as live courses for other countries in Europe and pre-recorded sessions for their followers across the pond or in different time zones.
 Now, they receive reviews and photos from women in all parts of the world.
 “The most important thing for us is creating a tribe, and Google has helped us a lot,” says Mavi.